aptos-labs/aptos-core/developer-docs-site/docs/concepts/basics-accounts.md

 The state of each account comprises both the code (Move modules) and the data (Move resources).
 An account may contain an arbitrary number of Move modules and Move resources:

-- **Move modules**: Move modules contain code, for example, type and procedure declarations, but they do not contain data.
+- **Move modules**: Move modules contain code, for example, type and procedure declarations; but they do not contain data.
 A Move module encodes the rules for updating the Aptos blockchain's global state.
 - **Move resources**: Move resources contain data but no code.
 Every resource value has a type that is declared in a module published in the Aptos blockchain's distributed database.